 Even the subtitle “Die Harder” reveals creative laziness, a quality present not only in the cheap title but spread throughout the film like a fungus.
 Harlin’s direction is ample, the action scenes easy to follow and mildly diverting, but the film doesn’t set itself apart from every other mindless actioner in the genre.
-In every way that Die Hard was original and something new, Die Hard 2 fails to honor by resigning to more of the same—indeed, sameness is the film’s central theme.
+In every way that Die Hard was original and something new, Die Hard 2 fails to honor that by resigning to more of the same—indeed, sameness is the film’s central theme.
 It insults us by suggesting that, within two years, we might forget how expert an action movie the original was.
 Reaching the kind of extreme lows that other franchises don’t usually arrive at until the third or fourth go-round, the studio’s mechanical attempt to recreate what made the first film great clearly misses the point: the original was about reinvention; known action movie archetypes were purposefully avoided.
 By reusing elements invented by Die Hard rather than continuing the tradition of reinvention to expand upon the hero’s mythology, the filmmakers took the easy way out.
 They made what has become a classic example of a bad, lazy Hollywood sequel.